DigiAeon/DigiAeon.EvilApiClient/README.md

 # My Words
-  - Oh boy!
-This was definitely interesting and that's why I am writing "My Words" :-)
+  - This was definitely interesting and that's why I am writing "My Words" :-)
   - Tried to keep it as simple as it possible.
   - Don't ask me if it's production ready, it's not.
 But it's in assembly line.